ngimb64/Pimp-My-Alpine/README.md

 Environment variables required for proper execution:

-- ADMIN:  The name of the admin user to create
+- ADMIN: &nbsp; The name of the admin user to create
-- ADMIN_PASS:  The password of the admin user
+- ADMIN_PASS: &nbsp; The password of the admin user
-- USER:  The name of the user to create
+- USER: &nbsp; The name of the user to create
-- USER_PASS:  The password of the low privileged user
+- USER_PASS: &nbsp; The password of the low privileged user
-- ROOT_PASS:  The root password to be configured
+- ROOT_PASS: &nbsp; The root password to be configured

 Environment variables to export for customization (optional):

-- SSH:  The SSH service setting, if not set to none the default openssh is used
+- SSH: &nbsp; The SSH service setting, if not set the default openssh is used (options: openssh, dropbear, none)
-- NTP:  The NTP service setting, if not set to none the default openntpd is used
+- NTP: &nbsp; The NTP service setting, if not set the default openntpd is used (options: busybox, openntd, chrony, none)
-- PACKAGES:  The list of packages to be installed after initial setup, supports multiple packages as a space separated string like `export PACKAGES="package1 package2 package3"`
+- PACKAGES: &nbsp; The list of packages to be installed after initial setup, supports multiple packages as a space separated string like `export PACKAGES="package1 package2 package3"`

 ### extended-pimp

 Environment variables required for proper execution:

-- ADMIN:  The name of the admin user to create
+- ADMIN: &nbsp; The name of the admin user to create
-- ADMIN_PASS:  The password of the admin user
+- ADMIN_PASS: &nbsp; The password of the admin user
-- USER:  The name of the user to create
+- USER: &nbsp; The name of the user to create
-- USER_PASS:  The password of the low privileged user
+- USER_PASS: &nbsp; The password of the low privileged user
-- ROOT_PASS:  The root password to be configured
+- ROOT_PASS: &nbsp; The root password to be configured

 Environment variables to export for customization (optional):

-- SSID:  The SSID of the wireless network to connect to, WIFI_PASS must also be set
+- SSID: &nbsp; The SSID of the wireless network to connect to, WIFI_PASS must also be set
-- WIFI_PASS:  The password of the wireless network to connect to, SSID must also be set
+- WIFI_PASS: &nbsp; The password of the wireless network to connect to, SSID must also be set
-- HOSTNAME:  The desired hostname to be configured, if not set it will be client followed by a hyphen and six random characters
+- HOSTNAME: &nbsp; The desired hostname to be configured, if not set it will be client followed by a hyphen and six random characters
-- DNS_OPTS:  The IP address of the DNS servers to be used in space separated string like `export DNS_OPTS="1.1.1.1 1.0.0.1"` and also supports domains like `export DNS_OPTS="-d <domain> 1.1.1.1 1.0.0.1"`
+- DNS_OPTS: &nbsp; The IP address of the DNS servers to be used in space separated string like `export DNS_OPTS="1.1.1.1 1.0.0.1"` and also supports domains like `export DNS_OPTS="-d <domain> 1.1.1.1 1.0.0.1"`
-- SSH:  The SSH service setting, if not set to none the default openssh is used
+- SSH: &nbsp; The SSH service setting, if not set the default openssh is used (options: openssh, dropbear, none)
-- NTP:  The NTP service setting, if not set to none the default openntpd is used
+- NTP: &nbsp; The NTP service setting, if not set the default openntpd is used (options: busybox, openntd, chrony, none)
-- DISK_OPTS:  The disk options, if not set the disk type is system at /dev/sda, disk type can be changed to data like `export DISK_OPTS="-m data /dev/sda2"`
+- DISK_OPTS: &nbsp; The disk options, if not set the disk type is system at /dev/sda, disk type can be changed to data like `export DISK_OPTS="-m data /dev/sda2"`
-- PACKAGES:  The list of packages to be installed after initial setup, supports multiple packages as a space separated string like `export PACKAGES="package1 package2 package3"`
+- PACKAGES: &nbsp; The list of packages to be installed after initial setup, supports multiple packages as a space separated string like `export PACKAGES="package1 package2 package3"`
 <br>